Cadet College Hasan Abdal: Infrastructure

 The college is spread over approximately 98 acre.
 Buildings on the property include a mosque, a two-story education block, college hall—known as Naeem Hall in memory of ex-cadet Captain Naeem Akhtar (Shaheed)— the six boarding wings, two cadet messes—known as Khatlani Hall and Hussain Shah Hall in memory respectively of ex-cadet Lt.
 Ahmed Farooq Khatlani (Shaheed) and ex-cadet Lt.
 Hussain Shah (Shaheed)— a swimming pool, a 16-bed hospital, the administrative block, a workshop and a hobbies block.
 Sports facilities include two squash courts and a number of football, hockey and cricket pitches, as well as a horse-back riding ground.
 The college has residential accommodation for the teaching and administrative staff based within the college.
 There is an oval ground in the middle of the college around which all the six wings are located.
 Recently, every wing has been given a slogan and a mascot.
 A road, "Scholar's Walk" as called by BOGs, surrounds the Oval.
 It is a cricket ground with flood lights installed around for playing cricket matches even at night.

 Principals

-Principals and their tenure start dates are:
+Principals and their tenure durations are: